 Submit the application directly to Charla Clark, the program coordinator, at email@example.com.

 After review, the program coordinator will be in contact with you to schedule an interview.
 Interview season is from mid-August until the end of November.
-Interviews are scheduled for Fridays, so if you wish, you may plan a weekend in the beautiful city of Austin.
-Interviews may be scheduled outside the season or on alternate days in extraordinary circumstances.
+All interviews in 2020 will be virtual.

 For information regarding becoming a physician in training in the State of Texas, please visit the Texas Medical Board website.